ctmakro/site/content/on_learning/artist.md

 3. If we can't remove a painted stroke (say watercolor), this algorithm will not converge.
 This is why oil painting was so important to Renaissance: You can't mass produce artwork if you can't undo your mistakes.

-So the differences between artists and non-artists are quite clear now: We normal human certainly can't run the algorithm above faster than a computer, so the artists must be using a better algorithm.
+So the differences between artists and non-artists are quite clear now: We human certainly can't run the algorithm above faster than a computer, so the artists must be using a better algorithm.

 1. An artist must estimate perceptive difference very efficiently with very high accuracy.